siriknikita/poly-micro-manager/README.md

 - **GTK errors in Docker**: These are expected and handled by the headless mode
 - **Port conflicts**: If ports are already in use, modify them in docker-compose.yml
-- **Connectivity issues**: If containers can't connect to each other, use the fix-and-run.sh script
 - **Wayland/Hyprland issues**: If you have display issues in local development, check that you have the proper Wayland support packages installed